Tri-tip and brisket are among the most popular beef cuts. They both have a delicious taste, which is why they are my favorite meats to smoke.

 Comparing Their Features Head to Head

-Here are all the biggest features of tri-tip vs. brisket:
+Here are all the biggest features of tri-tip and brisket:

 I mentioned that brisket and tri-tip differ in size.
-Tri-tip weighs 3 to 4 pounds on average, and the butcher usually makes smaller portions because of the cut’s location and nature.
+The latter weighs 3 to 4 pounds on average, and the butcher usually makes smaller portions because of the cut’s location and nature.

-One tri-tip can feed a family of 4 people, but if you’ll be serving more people, it’s a good idea to buy more than one tri-tip.
-Tri tips aren’t usually ordered at restaurants because it’s too large for one person.
+One tri-tip can feed a family of 4 people, but if you’ll be serving more people, it’s a good idea to buy more than one.
+Tri-tips aren’t usually ordered at restaurants because it’s too large for one person.

 “A tri-tip weighs roughly two pounds, which makes it more than a single person feed, but the perfect cut for sharing.
 The tri-tip has a good amount of marbling throughout but is actually quite lean and devoid of any fat caps, so it can be tough if not cooked properly.”